wes-aetheris/bus_dev/dashboards/README.md

 ## 📄 License

-This project is part of the Watchtower physics-informed sensor monitoring system.
+This project is licensed under the MIT License - see the LICENSE file for details.

+## 🆘 Support

+For support and questions:
+- Create an issue in the repository
+- Check the troubleshooting guide
+- Review the API documentation

 ---

-**Watchtower**: Physics-Informed Sensor Monitoring for Drone Operations
+**Watchtower Dashboard** - Empowering drone operators with comprehensive sensor monitoring and analysis capabilities.